What Are Fringe Benefits?

 Definition: Fringe benefits can be defined as any additional compensation provided to an employee that is not directly related to wages.
 The concept could also be interpreted as any kind of reward granted by an employer to any of its employees aside from their wages.

 De Minimis Fringe Benefit

 benefits are a commonly used tool to reward employees for their performance or to lift up the work conditions of the company.
 There are many different types of benefits, but the purpose of them is normally to motivate, compensate, and provide a more comfortable work or personal situation to the beneficiary.

 Companies often offer benefits like auto insurance, medical insurance, employer-provided cell phones, expense reimbursements, educational assistance, employee discounts, and many others.
-The only condition for a benefit to be considered a fringe benefit is the fact that they can’t be part of the pre-established wage.
 For employees, a fringe benefit is a great way to save more money since the company takes on some of their regular expenses, like in the case of insurance policies or cell phones.
 In some instances, these benefits are tax-exempt, like in the case of health insurance.

 Fringe Benefits Examples

 The following list of fringe benefits is subject to exclusion rules:

 - Accident and health benefits